munners17/python-flask-app/README.md

 Move your custom styling to a stylesheet (CSS) file to separate our HTML layout from its style

 1. Create a new sub-directory `/static`.
 Flask knows to look for static files like CSS here.
-1. Create a new file mystyle.css
+1. Create a new file mystyle.css inside the `/static` subfolder
 1.  **CUT**+Paste everything between the <style> tags into mystyle.css.
 Be sure to CUT so there is no text between the `<style></style>` tags.
 1. Reference the mystyle.css file in **index.html** by utilizing the Flask/Jinja template engine to generate the file location for the HTML link tag:
       * Insert the following before `</head>`: `<link rel= "stylesheet" type= "text/css" href= "{{ url_for('static',filename='mystyle.css') }}">`